Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Introduction

-\paragraph{Our contributions} Focusing on repeated first price auctions where bidders have fixed values, we completely characterize the Nash convergence property of a wide class of randomized online learning algorithms called ``mean-based algorithms'' \citep{braverman_selling_2018}.
-This class contains most of popular no-regret algorithms, including Multiplicative Weights Update (MWU), Follow the Perturbed Leader (FTPL), etc..
+\paragraph{\bf Our contributions.} Focusing on repeated first-price auctions where bidders have fixed values, we completely characterize the Nash convergence property of a wide class of randomized online learning algorithms called ``mean-based algorithms'' \citep{braverman_selling_2018}.
+This class contains many popular no-regret algorithms, including Multiplicative Weights Update (MWU), Follow the Perturbed Leader (FTPL), EXP-3, etc.

 We systematically analyze two notions of Nash convergence: (1) \emph{time-average}: the fraction of rounds where bidders play a Nash equilibrium approaches 1 in the limit; (2) \emph{last-iterate}: the mixed strategy profile of bidders approaches a Nash equilibrium in the limit.
-Specifically, the results depend on the number of bidders with the highest value: \begin{itemize} \item If the number is at least three, the bidding dynamics of mean-based algorithms almost surely converges to Nash equilibrium, both in time-average and in last-iterate. \item If the number is two, the bidding dynamics almost surely converges to Nash equilibrium in time-average but not necessarily in last-iterate. \item If the number is one, the bidding dynamics may not converge to Nash equilibrium in time-average nor in last-iterate. \end{itemize}
+Specifically, the results turn out to depend on the number of bidders with the highest value: \begin{itemize} \item If the number is at least three, the learning dynamics of mean-based algorithms almost surely converges to Nash equilibrium, both in time-average and in last-iterate. \item If the number is two, the learning dynamics almost surely converges to Nash equilibrium in time-average but not necessarily in last-iterate. \item If the number is one, the learning dynamics may not converge to Nash equilibrium in time-average nor in last-iterate. \end{itemize}

-For the last case, the above non-convergence result is proved for the Follow the Leader algorithm, which is a mean-based algorithm that is not necessarily no-regret.
+For the last case, the non-convergence result is proved for the Follow the Leader algorithm, which is a mean-based algorithm that is not necessarily no-regret.
 We also show by experiments that no-regret mean-based algorithms such as MWU and $\eps_t$-Greedy may not last-iterate converge to a Nash equilibrium.